Q – What is “browsing by appointment?”

 A – Please make every effort to send only one person to browse and to select materials for your family.
 However, we understand this is not always possible.
 Before bringing young children with you to select materials, please consider whether the child is capable of social distancing.
 Unattended children under the age of 11 are not allowed in the Library at any time.
 And Children under the age of 11 will not be allowed in the main library, in an effort to protect our older and most vulnerable patrons.

-A – Right now our children’s browsing hours are at different times, so this will not be possible.
-However, if you have holds available, you can schedule a Curbside Pickup for the same time as your browsing appointment.
+A – No, but if you have holds available, you can schedule a Curbside Pickup for the same time as your browsing appointment.

 Q – I have children’s books on hold that are ready for pickup.
 Can I pick them up during my Children’s Room browsing session?